On a Class of Martingale Problems on Banach Spaces: Stochastic integration and mild solutions

 \end{enumerate} In this case, $\eta$ is called the stochastic integral of $\Phi$ and we write $\int_0^t\Phi (t)\, dW_H(t) := \eta (t)$.
 In the case where $\Phi$ does not depend on $\omega$, we also require that the approximating sequence $\Phi_n$ does not depend on $\omega$.

-Having defined stochastic integrability, we can now define what we mean by a \emph{mild solution}. \begin{defn} A tuple $((\Omega, \Sigma, \P), \FF, W_H, \mathbf{X})$ where $(\Omega, \Sigma , \P)$ is a probability space endowed with a filtration $\FF$, $W_H$ is an $H$-cylindrical Wiener process with respect to $\FF$ and $\bX$ is a continuous, $\FF$-progressive, $E$-valued process is called a \emph{mild solution} of \eqref{eq.sde} if for all $t \geq 0$ the function $s \mapsto S(t-s)G(X(s))$ is stochastically integrable and \eqref{eq.evalued} holds almost surely. \end{defn} It is clear from the definition of stochastic integrability, that every mild solution of equation $[A,F,G]$ is also a weakly mild solution of $[A,F,G]$ and thus also a weak solution of $[A,F,G]$.
+Having defined stochastic integrability, we can now define what we mean by a \emph{mild solution}. \begin{defn} A tuple $((\Omega, \Sigma, \FF, \P), W_H, \bX)$ where $(\Omega, \Sigma, \FF, \P)$ is stochastic basis satisfying the usual conditions, $W_H$ is an $H$-cylindrical Wiener process with respect to $\FF$ and $\bX$ is a continuous, $\FF$-progressive, $E$-valued process is called a \emph{mild solution} of \eqref{eq.sde} if for all $t \geq 0$ the function $s \mapsto S(t-s)G(X(s))$ is stochastically integrable and \eqref{eq.evalued} holds almost surely. \end{defn} It is clear from the definition of stochastic integrability, that every mild solution of equation $[A,F,G]$ is also a weakly mild solution of $[A,F,G]$ and thus, by Proposition \ref{p.equivalence}, also a weak solution of $[A,F,G]$.
 Moreover, if $\bX$ is a mild solution, then \eqref{eq.mildsolution} even holds for all $x^* \in E^*$ (rather than for $x^* \in \tilde{E}^*$) and the exceptional set outside of which \eqref{eq.mildsolution} holds can be chosen independently of $x^*$.
+We also note that if $\bX$ is a weak (hence a weakly mild) solution and it is known a priori that $s \mapsto S(t-s)G(X(s))$ is stochastically integrable, then $\bX$ is a mild solution.

-The obvious task is to characterize stochastic integrability in terms of the process $\Phi$.
+The obvious question is whether for a weak solution $\bX$ the process $s \mapsto S_{t-s}G(X_s)$ is automatically stochastically integrable.
+As we shall see, this is indeed the case in two important cases.
+The proof relies on a characterization of stochastic integrability of a process $\Phi$.
 Let us first discuss the case of $\cL (H,B)$-valued \emph{functions}, which was considered in \cite{vNW05}.
 It was proved there that a function $\Phi : [0,T] \to \cL (H,B)$ is stochastically integrable if and only if there exists an $B$-valued random variable $\xi$ such that